-Britney Spears has come a long way in her campaign to end her conservatorship—but the journey isn’t over yet.
+Britney Spears has come a long way in her campaign to end her conservatorship and finally, after 13 years, the star has been able to celebrate her freedom with a glass of champagne.

 Unless you’ve been living under a rock for the past couple of years, you’ve probably heard a thing or two about Britney Spears’ conservatorship—and the endless controversies surrounding it.